-- 1.1 Good attendance enhances the service delivered by schools, minimises staffing difficulties and ensures best value to the school.
-Headteachers have an essential responsibility to monitor attendance, to control absence levels, to encourage good attendance and to support employees with difficulties.
+- 1.1 Good attendance enhances service delivery, minimises staffing difficulties and ensures best value.
+Line Managers have an essential responsibility to monitor attendance, to control absence levels, to encourage good attendance and to support employees with difficulties.
 Employees have a responsibility to keep any absence to a minimum.
-These guidelines are intended to create an understanding amongst all employees at the school of the importance of good attendance to the operation, performance and image of the school and to show a commitment to achieving and maintaining a high level of attendance by the application of procedures which can be seen to be fair, consistent and open and within which the Trade Unions/Professional Associations are encouraged to participate. - 1.2 These guidelines address the following areas in order to achieve significant improvement to levels of attendance. - Appointments/Induction - Monitoring - Notification Procedures - Management Action - 1.3 The procedures relating to repeated short term and repeated sickness absence and long term sickness absence are set out in separate documents. - 1.4 A commitment to high attendance can be reinforced in a variety of ways through: - The setting of a school policy in relation to attendance and a commitment to pursue action to achieve this from the School Leadership Team. - Introduction of monitoring and management procedures
+These guidelines are intended to create an understanding amongst all employees of the importance of good attendance to the operation, performance and image of the service and to show a commitment to achieving and maintaining a high level of attendance by the application of procedures which can be seen to be fair, consistent and open and within which the Trade Unions are encouraged to participate. - 1.2 These guidelines address the following areas in order to achieve significant improvement to levels of attendance. - Appointments/Induction - Monitoring - Notification Procedures - Management Action - 1.3 The procedures relating to short term and repeated sickness absence and long term sickness absence are set out in separate documents. - 1.4 A commitment to high attendance can be reinforced in a variety of ways through:- - The setting of a policy in relation to attendance and a commitment to pursue action to achieve this from line managers. - Introduction of monitoring and management procedures - Positive promotion of good health - Genuine concern and interest in the health and well being of employees (Further information can be found within Lancashire Healthy Schools Programme, Model Stress Policy, Well-being Guide and the Health and Safety Executive website (www.hse.gov.uk)) - 1.5 These guidelines have been written on the understanding that the day to day management of attendance is undertaken by line managers, and dismissal decisions are taken by the Head of Service.